- Sports and Recreation»

 This is the 20th straight season TCU has 25+ sacks (longest active streak in the Big 12)

-TCU is going to a bowl game for the 14th time in the last 16 seasons.
+TCU went to a bowl game for the 14th time in the last 16 seasons.

 At the beginning of the 2016 season, TCU had the highest winning percentage of any team in Texas .787 since 2005.
-This includes Houston, Texas, Baylor, Texas A & M, and Texas Tech.
+This includes Houston, Texas, Baylor, Texas Tech, and Texas A & M.